 In this work, we argue that there are unignorable gaps between different kinds of data modalities (e.g., image and text), leading to the disparities between different tasks.
 Thus, directly applying the vanilla transformer architecture to other tasks may be sub-optimal.
 It is natural that there exists better transformer architectures for image recognition.
 However, hand-designing such an architecture is time consuming since there are too many influential factors to be considered.
-On the one hand, Neural Architecture Search (NAS) has achieved great progress in computer vision tasks~\cite{SPOS-ECCV20-Guo,Darts-ICLR19-Liu,RLnas-ICML17-BelloZVL}.
+On one hand, Neural Architecture Search (NAS) has achieved great progress in computer vision tasks~\cite{SPOS-ECCV20-Guo,Darts-ICLR19-Liu,RLnas-ICML17-BelloZVL}.
 It can automatically discover an optimal network architecture without manual try-and-error.
 On the other hand, computer vision community still has not investigated NAS for transformers.

-Based on the above observations, we propose to discover a better transformer architecture by NAS for specific tasks, e.g. the image classification task in this work.
+Based on the above observations, we intend to discover a better transformer architecture by NAS for specific tasks, e.g., the image classification task in this work.

-There are two key factors when designing NAS for transformer in vision tasks, a well-designed search space that contains candidates with godd performance and an efficient searching algorithm to explore the search space and find the best candidate.
+There are two key factors when designing NAS for transformer in vision tasks, a well-designed search space that contains candidates with good performance and an efficient searching algorithm to explore the search space.

 A na\"ive search space would only contain the architecture parameters in the transformer architecture, such as the feature dimension for query and value, the number of attention heads in the Mutli-Head Attention (MHA) mechanism, and the number of MHA blocks.
 However, the search space does not consider two factors.
 First, the self-attention mechanism in transformer cost quadratic memory and computational burden w.r.t the number of input tokens \cite{Defor-Detr} during the inference stage.
 Second, local recurrence in human visual system~\cite{kietzmann2019recurrence, humanvision-2016} is not realized in the transformers like ViT and DeiT.
 Inspiration from the local recurrence in human visual system leads to the success of convolutional layer, locally connected layers for computer vision tasks~\cite{lecun1995convolutional}.
 Although theoretically possible, it is hard to model sparse local correlations by the vaninlla self-attention mechanism (e.g., a fixed-size neighbor tokens) in practice.